The Twelve Caesars: Caligula

 Most of what is known about the reign of Caligula comes from Suetonius.
 Other contemporary Roman works, such as those of Tacitus, contain little, if anything, about Caligula.
 Presumably most of what existed regarding his reign was lost long ago.

 For most of the work, Suetonius refers to Caligula by his actual first name, Gaius.
 Caligula ('little boots') was a nickname given to him by his father's soldiers, because as a boy he would often dress in miniature battle gear and 'drill' the troops (without knowing the commands, but the troops loved him all the same and pretended to understand him).
 Caligula's father, Germanicus, was loved throughout Rome as a brilliant military commander and example of Roman pietas.
 Tiberius had adopted Germanicus as his heir, with the hope that Germanicus would succeed him.
 Germanicus died before he could succeed Tiberius in 19 AD.

 Upon the death of Tiberius, Caligula became emperor.
 Initially the Romans loved Caligula due to their memory of his father.
 But most of what Suetonius says of Caligula is negative, and describes him as having an affliction that caused him to suddenly fall unconscious.
 Suetonius believed that Caligula knew that something was wrong with him.

-He reports that Caligula married his sister, threatened to make his horse consul, and that he sent an army to the northern coast of Gaul and as they prepared to invade Britain, one rumour had it that he had them pick seashells on the shore (evidence shows that this could be a fabrication as the word for shell in Latin doubles as the word that the legionaries of the time used to call the 'huts' that the soldiers erected during the night while on campaign).
-He once built a walkway from his palace to a temple so that he could be closer to his "brother," the Roman god Jupiter, as Caligula believed himself to be a living deity.
+He reports that Caligula married his sister to Lepidus (though Caligula still treated her like a wife), threatened to make his horse consul, and that he sent an army to the northern coast of Gaul and as they prepared to invade Britain, one rumour had it that he had them pick seashells on the shore (evidence shows that this could be a fabrication as the word for shell in Latin doubles as the word that the legionaries of the time used to call the 'huts' that the soldiers erected during the night while on campaign).
+He once had a walkway built from his palace to a temple so that he could be closer to his "brother," the Roman god Jupiter, as Caligula believed himself to be a living deity.
 He would also have busts of his head replace those on statues of different gods.